readyapi/readyapi/docs/en/docs/readyapi-cli.md

 ## `readyapi dev`

-When you run `readyapi dev`, it will run on development mode.
+Running `readyapi dev` initiates development mode.

-By default, it will have **auto-reload** enabled, so it will automatically reload the server when you make changes to your code.
-This is resource intensive and could be less stable than without it, you should only use it for development.

-By default it will listen on the IP address `127.0.0.1`, which is the IP for your machine to communicate with itself alone (`localhost`).
+By default, **auto-reload** is enabled, automatically reloading the server when you make changes to your code.
+This is resource-intensive and could be less stable than when it's disabled.
+You should only use it for development.
+It also listens on the IP address `127.0.0.1`, which is the IP for your machine to communicate with itself alone (`localhost`).

 ## `readyapi run`

-When you run `readyapi run`, it will run on production mode by default.
+Executing `readyapi run` starts ReadyAPI in production mode by default.

-It will have **auto-reload disabled** by default.

-It will listen on the IP address `0.0.0.0`, which means all the available IP addresses, this way it will be publicly accessible to anyone that can communicate with the machine.
+By default, **auto-reload** is disabled.
+It also listens on the IP address `0.0.0.0`, which means all the available IP addresses, this way it will be publicly accessible to anyone that can communicate with the machine.
 This is how you would normally run it in production, for example, in a container.

 In most cases you would (and should) have a "termination proxy" handling HTTPS for you on top, this will depend on how you deploy your application, your provider might do this for you, or you might need to set it up yourself.

-!!! tip
+/// tip

-    You can learn more about it in the [deployment documentation](../deployment/index.md){.internal-link target=_blank}.
+You can learn more about it in the [deployment documentation](deployment/index.md){.internal-link target=_blank}.

+///